billdonner/oldbilldonner.github.io/README.md

 #Bill's GitHub Stuff
 ===============
-This is the mini public websitefor projects at: [https://github.com/billdonner](https://github.com/billdonner) Main web site is: [http://billdonner.com](http://billdonner.com)
+This is the mini website for projects at: [https://github.com/billdonner](https://github.com/billdonner)

+Main web site is: [http://billdonner.com](http://billdonner.com)

 ###2017 projects